There are no facilities for recreational activities. The public are welcome to visit this forest on foot.

 About this forest

 The area to the north east of the forest has been designated as a Heritage Stand.
-It was planted in 1927 and consists of Scots and Corsican pine, with herbaceous plants and woody shrubs hidden below the tree canopy.
+It was planted in 1927 and is made up of Scots and Corsican pine, with herbaceous plants and woody shrubs hidden below the tree canopy.

 This area is the habitat for the Holly Blue butterfly and a wide range of bird species.

-The Glen River Bridge provides a picturesque viewpoint for the many cascades and waterfalls.
+The Glen River Bridge has a picturesque viewpoint for the many cascades and waterfalls.
 Nearby are some ornamental trees including monkey puzzle and giant red wood.

 How to get there